dekuNukem/RGBeeb/README.md

 * Soft power button and power LED headers

-* Two Addressable RGB(ARGB) headers

 * Temperature probe support

 * Two 4-pin PWM fan headers, manual speed adjust or temperature dependent

+* Two Addressable RGB(ARGB) headers

 * Open-source!

 Click me to buy one / more details / user manual.

-Altogether, it's an all-in-one convenient package for replacing old unreliable (and sometime explosive!) power supplies with modern ATX PSUs, with provision for cooling and aesthetic upgrades.
+Altogether, it's an all-in-one package for replacing old unreliable (and sometime explosive!) power supplies with modern ATX PSUs, with provision for cooling and aesthetic upgrades.

 --------

-It also fits neatly in a 2.5 inch drive bay, I hooked up an RGB fan and power button and LED headers, and pressed the button.
+It also fits neatly in a 2.5 inch drive bay, I hooked up the power button and LED headers, as well as a fan, and pressed the button.

 ![Alt text](photos/fantest.jpeg)